ConPaaS-team/conpaas/docs/installation.rst

 Creating a Nutshell image
 -------------------------
-The procedure for creating a Nutshell image is very similar to the one for creating a standard costumized image described in section :ref:`image-creation`.
+The procedure for creating a Nutshell image is very similar to the one for creating a standard customized image described in section :ref:`image-creation`.
 However, there are a few settings in the configuration file which need to be considered.